edgedb/edgedb/docs/edgeql/with.rst

 Another use of ``with`` is to provide aliases for modules.
-This can be useful for long queries which reuse many functions from the same module.
+This can be useful for long queries which reuse many objects or functions from the same module.

 .. code-block:: edgeql